grange85/ahfow-www/_posts/2010/2010-07-19-the-nico-side-of-dean-brittas-forthcoming-double-a-side-single.markdown

 tags: []
 ---
 <div><a href='http://posterous.com/getfile/files.posterous.com/ahfow/iUoc9F0G9vhEKT54xROlP37dx8d8kuKCaIQxY1kWWqrb5MTPBHCYJ4b8z1P0/dean-and-britta-ill-keep-it-wi.jpg'></a>
-<p>Just came across this picture of the Nico side of Dean &amp; Britta&#039;s upcoming single on <a href="http://www.greatpopsupplement.com/">Great Pop Supplement</a>.
+<p>Just came across this picture of the Nico side of Dean & Britta&#039;s upcoming single on <a href="http://www.greatpopsupplement.com/">Great Pop Supplement</a>.
 Lovely.
 You can see the <a href="/2010/07/15/sleeve-for-the-new-dean-britta-7/">Edie side on my earlier post</a>.</p>
 - news
 </p></div>